MattUnderscoreZhang/stream_converter/README.md

-A package with simple interfaces for applying transformation functions to streaming data.
+A simple package for applying transformations to streaming data.

 # Stream Conversion